← All articles

-B2B lead generation in 2026: A simple system that provides more (and better) inquiries.
+B2B lead generation in 2026: A simple system for more (and better) enquiries

-You receive some inquiries.
+You get some enquiries.

 But they are often the wrong type.

-Or it gets quiet for periods.
+Or things go quiet for periods.

 The problem is rarely that you lack "marketing".